andzt/posh-prompt/README.txt

 ...and add the following code to your Powershell profile (usually C:\Users\Username\Documents\WindowsPowershell\Profile.ps1)

-. path\to\posh-hg\profile.example.ps1
+.
+(Resolve-Path <path\to\profile.hg-prompt.ps1>)

-Alternatiely, you can copy the contents of the profile.example.ps1 file in to your profile.ps1
+Alternatively, you can copy the contents of the profile.hg-prompt.ps1 file in to your profile script